cyrildever/treee/README.md

 - `HOST`: the host address;
 - `HTTP_PORT`: the HTTP port number to use;
 - `INDEX_PATH`: the path to the index file in JSON format;
-- `INIT_PRIME`: the initial prime number (note that it won't have any effect if using a file because the latter will prevail).
+- `INIT_PRIME`: the initial prime number (note that it won't have any effect if using a file because the latter will prevail);
+- `USE_PERMANENCE`: set `false` to disable the use of saving the index into a file.

 ##### API